 Home to one of the best coastlines in the UK and steeped in heritage and history dating back to prehistoric times, Dorset is a lovely rural county, home to some pretty cool things!
 For lovers of all things literature, trace Thomas Hardy’s novels on open heaths and vales and for fans of Jurassic Park, scour the beaches for sprinkled fossils and smuggler’s caves.
 Or why not have a day monkeying around at Monkey World - home to over 250 rescued and endangered monkeys and apes!
 Plus, with mile upon mile of unspoilt walking trails and cycling routes, designed for families to make the most of the Weymouth and Portland coastline, don’t forget your camera because you’ll definitely want to capture the breathtaking views.

-Dublin, the capital of Ireland and just oozing with culture - it’s a must-visit!
+Okay, Dublin might not be in the UK, but the capital of Ireland is well worth the quick flight or ferry.
 Head to the largest park in Ireland - The Phoenix Park and see if you can spot the deers, tour the Magazine Fort and enjoy a lovely picnic in The People’s Gardens.
 Dublinia is also a great child-friendly attraction - this interactive museum is dedicated to the history of Dublin from Viking times, through Medieval times and into modern-day Dublin, plus it’s indoors so perfect for a rainy day!
 Not to mention Imaginosity - Dublin Children’s Museum which provides a creative, educational, interactive space for children up to the age of 8 years and their families.
 Continue to refer to government advice regarding Dublin.

 Despite currently being stuck at home, you can still get your arts and culture fix right from your sofa!
 Check out our top picks here.